-Mount’s curatorial practice utilizes a trans-disciplinary approach to the politics of representation, visual art and cultural memory.
-Select curatorial projects and new work commissions include: The Imagining Post-Capitalism festival in Oakland & San Francisco; The New Situationists exhibition and public program at Pro Arts Gallery; LUMEN International Video and Projection Festival, including more than 50 individual artists and collectives; Decadent Eclipse: Marion Wilson, Joro de Boro, Jessica Posner, Daniela Kostova, Michael Burkard, Samantha Harmon; HOUSE/XAYC: Hybrid Authenticity Under Construction site-specific project by collective XAYC; I Stole It, I Borrowed, I Broke It: 4 Residency Unlimited Artists, with Anne Percoco, Edward Schexnayder, Kate Shaw and Eve K. Tremblay; Lewis Colburn’s The X-Prize and The Herotic Theory of Invention; Matthew Gehring’s From the Bottom of My Heart; Inventory of Terrors, a piano quintet written by Andrew Waggoner for “Open End,” and Blake Carrington’s Topoextension, among others.
+Ivanova’s select curatorial projects include: The Imagining Post-Capitalism festival in Oakland & San Francisco, CA; The New Situationists exhibition and public program at Pro Arts Gallery, Oakland, CA; LUMEN International Video and Projection Festival, Staten Island, NY; Decadent Eclipse: Marion Wilson, Joro de Boro, Jessica Posner, Daniela Kostova, Michael Burkard, Samantha Harmon in New Orleans and New York City; HOUSE/XAYC: Hybrid Authenticity Under Construction in Syracuse, NY; I Stole It, I Borrowed, I Broke It: 4 Residency Unlimited Artists, with Anne Percoco, Edward Schexnayder, Kate Shaw and Eve K. Tremblay in New York City.
+Site-specific commissions include “Red String” by Marian van der Zwaan; Red String Lewis Colburn’s The X-Prize and The Herotic Theory of Invention; Matthew Gehring’s From the Bottom of My Heart; Inventory of Terrors, a piano quintet written by Andrew Waggoner for “Open End,” and Blake Carrington’s Topoextension, among others.

-In the role of a consultant, Mount has worked on numerous strategic and development plans and large-scale fundraising projects with organizations, such as: Residency Unlimited; Studio REV-, Royal Theatre Productions; Ruby Slippers Fundraising; Big Deal Advisory; and the Amoralists Inc., among others.
+In the role of a consultant, Ivanova has worked on numerous strategic and development plans and large-scale fundraising projects with organizations, such as: Residency Unlimited; Studio REV-, Royal Theatre Productions; Ruby Slippers Fundraising; Big Deal Advisory; and the Amoralists Inc., among others.
 Mount has also taught graduate classes in Business, Art Management and Art History.
-Last but not least, Mount has developed many innovative online platforms for artistic and cultural exchange, such as Lexicon and Exquisite Corps.
-Mount is currently collaborating on a book, concerning the topic of contemporary art production in Bulgaria, post-communism.
+Last but not least, Mount has developed many innovative online platforms for artistic and cultural exchange, such as Lexicon and Agitka.